Snitkin-Lab-Umich/funQCD/README.md

 ```

 > The snakemake options present in profile/config.yaml should be visible in the dry run (such as memory and runtime for each rule).
 By default, --slurm is enabled in these options, and snakemake will submit jobs to the cluster using the account in your profile.
-To start the run, use a job script with minimal CPUs and memory, but a long runtime.
+If everything looks correct, start the run using a job script with minimal CPUs, minimal memory, and a long runtime.

 ```
 #!/bin/bash

-#SBATCH --mail-user=[your email]
+#SBATCH --mail-user=[your_email]
 #SBATCH --mail-type=BEGIN,END,FAIL
 #SBATCH --export=ALL
 #SBATCH --partition=standard
-#SBATCH --account=[your account]
+#SBATCH --account=[your_account]
 #SBATCH --nodes=1
 #SBATCH --cpus-per-task=1
 #SBATCH --mem=500m